bodziosamolot/sourceGenerators/article.md

         return sourceBuilder.ToString();
     }

-By looking at the template we can easily come up with what the generator actually does: it provides a very useful functionality of listing the controllers defined in our ASP.NET application.
+By looking at the template we can easily come up with what the generator actually does: provides a very useful functionality of listing the controllers defined in our ASP.NET application.
 That shows that most of the work done in the generator is extracting the values to combine with the template.

 ## Generators at work

 How do we know if our generator works?
 All You need to do is execute the app after cloning it from the [repo](https://github.com/bodziosamolot/sourceGenerators).
 You will notice that nowhere does it define the IncrementalMetadataController but after running it and visiting the `https://localhost:7259/IncrementalMetadata/incremental/controllers`